NaipanAbdinegara-git/simple-flask-dashboard/README.md

 # simple-flask-dashboard

-A lightweight Flask dashboard template — clean, minimal, and easy to build on.
+A lightweight Flask dashboard template, clean, minimal, and easy to build on.

 ## Setup